sweing/TOTP-QR-Gen/post.md

-### Building a Proof of Location Device: A First Microcontroller Project
+### Building Proof of Presence: A First Microcontroller Project

 For a while now, I’ve been fascinated by the concepts of *proof of presence* and *proof of location*.
 This obsession started after reading Daniel Suarez’s *[Daemon](https://en.wikipedia.org/wiki/Daemon_(novel))*, a novel that explores the implications of decentralized systems.
 I came across projects like
 [FOAM](https://foam.space), which aimed to create a decentralized location protocol.
 However, FOAM seems to have stalled, and I unhappy with the existing options.
 So, I decided to do some research and see what I can come up with.